awsdocs/aws-snowball-developer-guide/doc_source/how-it-works.md

 1. **Receive the device** – A few days later, your region's carrier delivers the AWS Snowball Edge device to the address that you provided when you created the job, and the status of your job changes to **Delivered to you**\.
 When it arrives, you’ll notice that it didn’t arrive in a box, because the device is its own shipping container\.

 1. **Get your credentials and download the Snowball client** – Get ready to start transferring data by getting your credentials, your job manifest, and the manifest's unlock code, and then downloading the Snowball client\.
    + The Snowball client is the tool that you’ll use to manage the flow of data from the device to your on\-premises data destination\.
-You can download the Snowball client from the [AWS Snowball Tools Download](http://aws.amazon.com/snowball/tools) page\.
+You can download the Snowball client from the [AWS Snowball Edge Resources](http://aws.amazon.com/snowball-edge/resources/) page\.
    + The manifest is used to authenticate your access to the device, and it is encrypted so that only the unlock code can decrypt it\.
 You can get the manifest from the console or with the job management API when the device is on\-premises at your location\.
    + The unlock code is a 29\-character code used to decrypt the manifest\.
 You can get the unlock code from the console or with the job management API\.
 We recommend that you keep the unlock code saved somewhere separate from the manifest to prevent unauthorized access to the device while it’s at your facility\.